 Dentists can offer periodic specials on specific procedures to persuade patients who have been postponing treatment to go ahead and get it done.
 Alternatively, to save money when collecting unpaid bills, dentists can offer discounts for payment made on time.
-For instance, patients who make same-day payment for procedures costing $1000 can get a 5% discount.
+For instance, patients who make same-day payment for procedures costing $1,000 can get a 5 percent discount.

 Dental practices can also opt to offer discounts to select groups, such as veterans, students, seniors, persons with disability, etc.

-Some states have allowed dental practices to practice.
+Some states have allowed dental therapists to practice.
 Dentists, therefore, in these states, can introduce dental therapists in their practices to help treat as many people as possible—and as cost-effectively as possible, too.
 According to a study carried out in Minnesota, expanded use of dental therapists in rural dental offices improves access to oral care—as visualized by state laws enacted in 2009—while keeping treatment costs down.

-Therapists earn significantly less than their supervisors — dentists.
-That said; they handle a lot of routine duties so that dentists can concentrate on more complicated procedures.
-The fact that they can assume some of the dentist’s roles, and they come a little cheaply is enough to consider hiring more of them in dental practices.
+Therapists earn significantly less than their supervisors.
+That said, they handle a lot of routine duties so that dentists can concentrate on more complicated procedures.
+The fact that they can assume some of the dentist’s roles, and they are a little less expensive, is enough to consider hiring more of them in dental practices.